 - Naz Foundation (India) Trust (New Delhi)

-- Center for Science and Environment (New Delhi)
+- Centre for Science and Environment (New Delhi)

-During the internship, students will integrate fieldwork techniques—such as formal and informal interviewing and participant observation—as part of the process of understanding health and human rights.
-Students will work individually or in groups of three or four.
+During the workshop, students integrate fieldwork techniques — such as formal and informal interviewing and participant observation — as part of the process of understanding health and human rights.
+Students work individually or in groups of three or four.

-Students receive intensive instruction in standard khari boli Hindi.
+Students receive intensive instruction in standard Khari Boli Hindi.
 The four-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
-Students are strongly encouraged to practice their language skills outside the classroom by using Hindi in daily life, particularly with host families and during their internship.
+Students are strongly encouraged to practice their language skills outside the classroom by using Hindi in daily life, particularly with host families and during their workshop.